f-hafner/ed_lowercase/theory.md

 - 3 candidates based on the similarity to the context of the mention
     - The key term here is $\mathbf{e}^T \sum_{w \in c}\mathbf{w}$. $c$ is the 50-word context around the mention m.
     - We compare the contextual embeddings -- all extracted from wikipedia -- of the entity and the context of the mention.
 This score is higher if the embeddings are more similar (in vector space).
 In turn, if the embedding vectors are perpendicular, the score is 0.
-    - Intuitively, we want candidate entities that are often used context similar to the context of the words that are close to the mention.
+    - Intuitively, we want candidate entities that are often used context similar to the context of the words surrounding to the mention.
     - While we could in principle extract embeddings also from the input text and use them for $\mathbf{w}$, this does not work in practice.
 Not only may the embeddings not have the same dimension, but also the models are trained on different underlying data, and so we cannot compare the embeddings $\mathbf{w}$ and $\mathbf{e}$ with each other.